cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 * **`type`**

-  Takes one of three preset values, describing the type of the certificate, and is mandatory.<br><br>
+  Takes one of three preset values, describing the type of the certificate, and is mandatory.

 * **`stakeKeyId`**

   Indicates the user's staking key number in the derivation path.
 To ensure the key belongs to the user, we only inform the wallet of its ordinal number.
-By default, for wallets without multi-delegation, it is 0.<br><br>
+By default, for wallets without multi-delegation, it is 0.

 * **`poolHash`**

   Points to the [hexadecimal](#hexstring) representation of the stakepool identifier.
 It's optional - it can be set to `null`, or omitted.
-Do not confuse it with `bech32 poolId`!<br><br>
+Do not confuse it with `bech32 poolId`!

 #### `Mint`